 A minority of Delphi respondents suggested that the material presented in the Delphi had a strongly positivist focus.
 This impression may have been a consequence of the data extraction process, in which discrete practical items related to reporting were extracted from the methods literature.
-This meant that authors like Yin (who writes in a predominately didactic-pragmatic style) were more strongly represented among the initial pool of items than were authors that focused on higher level abstractions or theoretical issues (e.g. Hammersley, Gomm, Flyberg).
+This meant that authors like Yin (who writes in a predominantly didactic-pragmatic style) were more strongly represented among the initial pool of items than were authors that focused on higher-level abstractions or theoretical issues (e.g. Hammersley, Gomm, Flyvbjerg).
 The perception of 'positivist' bias related mainly to items derived from Yin, but it should be noted that these items typically failed to meet the required consensus threshold, and so were not included in the final reporting standards.
-While the reporting standards might not reflect the terminology used in fields such as anthropology or geography, they are likely to be appropriate to the types of organisational case study most frequently funded by the HS&DR programme.
-An alternative approach to the identification of items might have been to include an earlier "item-generation" round in the Delphi consensus process, but time and resource constraints prevented this from being possible.
+Although the reporting standards might not reflect the terminology used in fields such as anthropology or geography, they are likely to be appropriate to the types of organisational case study most frequently funded by the HSDR programme.
+An alternative approach to the identification of items might have been to include an earlier item generation round in the Delphi consensus process, but time and resource constraints prevented this from being possible.

-Some reporting items considered necessary by a strict majority of respondents (i.e. >50% agreement) were not included in the final reporting standards.
-However, a minimum 70% threshold was intentionally chosen as this gives a greater than 2:1 ratio of agreement to dissent, which more accurately reflects 'high-consensus' among the Delphi panel, particularly with a sample size such that an individual respondent score constitutes almost 7% of the total.
+Some reporting items considered necessary by a strict majority of respondents (i.e. > 50% agreement) were not included in the final reporting standards.
+However, a minimum 70% threshold was intentionally chosen as this gives a greater than 2 : 1 ratio of agreement to dissent, which more accurately reflects high consensus among the Delphi panel, particularly with a sample size such that an individual respondent score constitutes almost 7% of the total.
 Ultimately, most of items in the reporting standards far exceeded the 70% threshold.
-Just three of the sub-threshold items achieved an "overall positive" consensus by combining "report for specific case studies" ratings with "report for all case studies" ratings ("State whether an inductive or deductive approach to the analysis has been taken", "Discuss the sampling (or case selection) and explanation of sampling strategy", and "Describe the data collection tool(s)").
+Just three of the subthreshold items achieved an 'overall positive' consensus by combining 'report for specific case studies' ratings with 'report for all case studies' ratings ('state whether an inductive or deductive approach to the analysis has been taken', 'discuss the sampling (or case selection) and explanation of sampling strategy' and 'describe the data collection tool(s)').
 If the reporting standards were to be expanded beyond the 13 current items, based on the available data these would be the most likely candidates for addition.

-[©] Queen's Printer and Controller of HMSO 2015.
+© Queen's Printer and Controller of HMSO 2016.
 This work was produced by Rodgers et al. under the terms of a commissioning contract issued by the Secretary of State for Health.
-This document may be freely reproduced for the purposes of private research and study and extracts may be included in professional journals provided that suitable acknowledgement is made and the reproduction is not associated with any form of advertising.
-Applications for commercial reproduction should be addressed to: NIHR Journals Library, National Institute for Health Research, Evaluation, Trials and Studies Coordinating Centre, Alpha House, University of Southampton Science Park, Southampton SO16 7NS, UK.
+This issue may be freely reproduced for the purposes of private research and study and extracts (or indeed, the full report) may be included in professional journals provided that suitable acknowledgement is made and the reproduction is not associated with any form of advertising.
+Applications for commercial reproduction should be addressed to: NIHR Journals Library, National Institute for Health Research, Evaluation, Trials and Studies Coordinating Centre, Alpha House, University of Southampton Science Park, Southampton S016 7NS, UK.

-There is always a risk that easily applied 'checklists' can be improperly used as a substitute for proper methodological understanding by less experienced researchers.
-The reporting standards presented here are intended to improve the transparency of reporting of organisational case studies, and have been presented in a format to ensure that they are used for this purpose.
-While awareness of these standards may improve the conduct of organisational case studies, they currently outline the minimum requirements for reporting, and should not be considered a simple checklist for establishing 'methodological quality'.
-Meeting all 13 standards will not guarantee that an organisational case study has been well-conducted, but it should provide readers with a sufficient understanding of how the case study was undertaken.
+There is always a risk that easily applied checklists can be improperly used as a substitute for proper methodological understanding by less experienced researchers.
+The reporting standards presented here are intended to improve the transparency of reporting of organisational case studies and have been presented in a format to ensure that they are used for this purpose.
+Although awareness of these standards may improve the conduct of organisational case studies, they currently outline the minimum requirements for reporting and should not be considered a simple checklist for establishing methodological quality.
+Meeting all 13 standards will not guarantee that an organisational case study has been well conducted, but it should provide readers with a sufficient understanding of how the case study was undertaken.